-American Academy of Physician Assistants (AAPA) Leadership and Advocacy Summit (LAS) is organized by American Academy of Physician Assistants (AAPA) and will be held from Mar 05 - 07, 2020 at The Ritz-Carlton, Pentagon City, Arlington, Virginia, United States of America.
-Additional details will be posted as soon as they are available.
+GI Outlook 2020: The Practice Management Conference is organized by American Society for Gastrointestinal Endoscopy (ASGE) and will be held from Aug 01 - 02, 2020 at Hyatt Regency Crystal City At Reagan National Airport, Arlington, Virginia, United States of America.
+Additional details will be posted as soon as information is available.

-2020 Patient-Centered Outcomes Research Institute (PCORI) Annual Meeting is organized by Patient-Centered Outcomes Research Institute (PCORI) and will be held from Sep 16 - 18, 2020 at Crystal Gateway Marriott, Arlington, Virginia, United States of America.
+2020 Patient-Centered Outcomes Research Institute (PCORI) Annual Meeting is organized by the Patient-Centered Outcomes Research Institute (PCORI).
+The symposium will commence from Sep 16 - 17, 2020 at Crystal Gateway Marriott, Arlington, Virginia, United States of America.
 Additional details will be posted as soon as information is available.

 Oct 02 - 04, 2020 | Arlington, Virginia

-2020 FMEC Annual Meeting is organized by Family Medicine Education Consortium (FMEC), Inc. and will be held from Oct 02 - 04, 2020 at Hyatt Regency Crystal City At Reagan National Airport, Arlington, Virginia, United States of America.
+2020 FMEC Annual Meeting is organized by the Family Medicine Education Consortium (FMEC), Inc. The symposium commences from Oct 02 - 04, 2020 at Hyatt Regency Crystal City At Reagan National Airport, Arlington, Virginia, United States of America.
 Additional details will be posted as soon as information is available.